10 Savvy Travel Tips to Make Your Next Beach Vacation Perfect

 Check the Rules Regarding Your Favorite Activities

 Do you require a location that is accessible by someone with limited mobility?
-Do you want to be able to bring a grill for a cookout?
+Do you want to be able to bring a grill and have a cookout?
 Stay out after sunset for a romantic moonlight walk or swim?
-Bring your jet-ski?
+Bring your Jet Ski or WaveRunner?
 Collect sea shells?
-Find out in advance whether whatever you want to do is allowed.
+Find out in advance whether whatever you need or want to do is allowed.

-Statistics from the United States Lifesaving Association (USLA) over a ten year period show that the chance of drowning at a beach without lifeguard protection is nearly five times the chance of drowning with lifeguards.
-And according to the USLA, the chance that a person will drown at a beach protected by USLA affiliated lifeguards is only 1 in 18 million (.0000055%).
+Statistics from the United States Lifesaving Association (USLA) over a ten year period show that the chance of drowning at a beach without lifeguard protection is nearly five times that of drowning with lifeguards.
+The association also says the chance that a person will drown at a beach protected by USLA affiliated lifeguards is only 1 in 18 million (.0000055%).

 How Do You Feel About Beach Vacations?